What happens to my pension when I change jobs?

 Defined contribution pensions are the most common.

-What you receive at retirement is based on how much money you pay into your pension and how well your investments have performed.
-These are usually straightforward to transfer to if you want to.
+What you receive at retirement is based on how much money you pay into your pension and how well your investments perform.
+When you retire, it will be up to you to decide how to turn your savings into an income stream.

 Defined benefit